 - Determine what your stakeholders value.

-- Devise a mini-project that will take no more than a week or two.
-Use a Plan-Do-Act-Check cycle.
+- Use a Plan-Do-Act-Check cycle.
 Make sure that your plan includes measurable improvements toward improving on how your organization meets one or more stakeholder values.

 I’ve found that the busier a person is, the more intentional the person must become to make sure that the urgent does not crowd out the important.
 By making measurements along the way, you’ll have a yardstick to measure progress.